 And in return, we will create something extraordinary.

 Manchester Collective is redefining how a new generation of audiences engage with the arts in the UK.
-Recently described by the Yorkshire Times as a "powerful, moving, & extraordinary" addition to the UK music scene, Manchester Collective produces world-class, innovative, and outward facing musical experiences for new audiences across Britain.
-Their thrilling live performances, allied with daring programming and a brazen approach to convention, have seen the Collective reach more than 65,000 people with their debut 2017 season.
+Recently described by the Yorkshire Post as a "powerful, moving, & extraordinary" addition to the UK music scene, Manchester Collective produces world-class, innovative, and outward facing musical experiences for new audiences across Britain.
+Their thrilling live performances, allied with daring programming and a brazen approach to convention, have seen the Collective reach more than 200,000 people across their first two seasons.

-Recent performing highlights include the PRSF and ACE supported tour of the Collective’s major new music commission for 2018, 100 DEMONS, (featuring electronic musician Vessel, cellist and Radiohead collaborator Oliver Coates, and new music by Daniel Elms), and a packed performance of Messiaen’s epic “Quartet for the End of Time” in The Stoller Hall, rebroadcasted live to Facebook.
+Recent performing highlights include concert debuts at Kings Place in London, a PRSF supported tour of the Collective’s latest major commission, 100 DEMONS, (featuring electronic musician Vessel, cellist and Radiohead collaborator Oliver Coates, and music by Daniel Elms), and a packed performance of Messiaen’s “Quartet for the End of Time” in The Stoller Hall, broadcast live on Facebook to over 10,000 viewers.